 Drivers for ESG Description Eurocommercial's management approach Carefully monitor and manage ESG- related risks Continuously assess potential risks and opportunities posed by climate change, which can affect our properties and communities.
 The investment community requires increased transparency regarding the potential financial consequences of climate change In 2022, we initiated an evaluation of the potential climate change risks faced by the Company to effectively address any physical and transition risks.
-We plan to implement mitigation and adaptation measures and improve our internal policies and procedures.
-Maintaining health and safety and improving measures at our shopping centres is a priority.
+We plan to implement mitigation and adaptation measures and improve our internal policies and procedures. measures at ou priority.
+The inde now taken on a recent pandemi to adhere to the comfort and we Maintaining health and safety and improving measures at our shopping centres is a priority.
 The indoor environmental quality has now taken on added significance due to the recent pandemic.
 It is important to continue to adhere to the highest standards for the comfort and well-being of our customers, tenants and employees.
 At our shopping centres, we ensure that all Health & Safety requirements are met, and go further by investing in monitoring tools such as CO 2 meters to constantly check air quality inside our premises.
 Furthermore, we monitor our customers' comfort and satisfaction with their journey through our centre.
 Efficient use of resources Reducing operational expenses for our tenants to enable them to run their businesses at lower costs, while also offering energy-efficient, more sustainable retail spaces.
 We have made considerable effort to achieve operational excellence leading to decreased costs and a reduced carbon footprint.
 Investments including solar panels, LED lights, upgraded Building Management Systems and advanced monitoring tools enable us to maintain reasonable energy costs and savings.